Leaf-curling spider fact sheet | Field of Mars EEC

 Habitat – Leaf-curling spiders live in open woodland, forest, parks and gardens where there are plants to support their webs.

-Shelter – A leaf-curling spider curls a leaf into a silk-lined tube and hangs it in the centre of its web.
+Adaptations – A leaf-curling spider curls a leaf into a silk-lined tube and hangs it in the centre of its web for shelter and protection.

 Where do leaf-curling spiders live?